 However, keep in mind that even a higher-level companion could end up dead trying to rescue you.
 Always prepare for the worst to come out on top.

 Don’t be afraid to unlock the full thatch building set if you did not reach level 5 yet.
 Stone construction that you will unlock on Tier 2 will easily out-do any wood shelter you may put together right now.
 However, if you made significant progress in leveling, picking wood is a wise choice.
 Wood is a quick resource to gather and requires less repairs against harsh weather.

-Basic construction: to produce a very basic sheltered space, unlock the floor, the wall, and the roof ramp schematics at the least.
+Basic construction: to produce a very basic sheltered space, unlock the floor and wall blueprints — you can use the floor piece as a ceiling as well — and the door blueprint.
 Start by placing down the floor and snap other elements to it.
-If you need to place a door, remember that you can access the wall variant with the door frame by holding “R”.
+To place a door, remember that you can access the wall variant with the door frame by holding “R”.
 Press “Y” to deconstruct and recover a construction element.